-A condition index (C) expressed as:

-$$C = \sqrt{L / M \times d}$$

-where L is standard bodylength in m,

-- M is total body mass in kg, and - d is dorsal blubber thickness in cm (Ryg et al., 1990), was used to evaluate the seasonal variation in the condition of the animals.
+A condition index (C) expressed as $C = \sqrt{L/M} d$, where L is standard body length in cm, M is total body mass in kg and d is dorsal blubber thickness in cm (Ryg et al.1990), was used to evaluate the seasonal variation in the condition of the animals.
 In order to include the condition data sampled in May 1994 (Table 1), where total body weights were lacking, the correlation between a volume index and body weight was calculated on the basis of data from April 1992 and June 1991.
 Data from these periods were chosen because the condition of the seals were supposed to be most equal to the condition of animals taken in May 1994.
-The measurements from May 1994 were used to calculate the volume index (V), expressed as:
+The measurements from May 1994 were used to calculate the volume index (V), expressed as $V = (L^2 G)/100\ 000$, where L is as above and G is the girth measured in cm right behind the front flippers (axillary girth).

-$$V = (L^2 \times G) / 100\ 000$$

-where L is standard bodylength in cm,